 Throat Coat tea packets

 This is the choir world's go-to tea — every voice teacher recommends it.
-Slip a few bags in their bag for the dorm room.
 Warm water, Throat Coat, honey.
 That's the move.

-Raw honey in warm water or tea is a singer's best friend.
-Easy to pack, genuinely soothing, and it won't dry them out the way medicated lozenges can.
+Raw honey in warm water or tea.
+Easy to pack, genuinely soothing, won't dry them out the way medicated lozenges can.

 ✓